 The mini-interview questions will focus on your understanding of current issues in medicine, your insight into a career in medicine, your critical thinking skills and personal qualities, such as empathy, tolerance and resilience.

-You will be asked two questions by senior medical students which will explore your motivation for becoming a doctor and joining the Hull York Medical School community.
+You will be asked two questions by senior medical students which will explore becoming a student doctor, and joining the Hull York Medical School community.

 You will receive your first question before entering, and will be given five minutes thinking time to prepare your response to this question.

 Individual scenario station

 The scenario assesses how you would react and respond in a given situation.

 You will be shown a pre-recorded video simulating a character talking directly to you, and asked to respond to questions about this at two points during the video and once at the end of the video.